FrogonaCello/FeedReader/README.md

 The Page shows News Feeds out of 4 sections: "Udacity Blog", "CSS Tricks", "HTML 5 Rocks", "Linear Digressions".
 All of these can be clicked through the slide menu, which is visible only, when needed and otherwise hidden.

+# How to run the Code

+You run the code by cloning or copying the repository and then opening index.html with a browser, you like.

 # Test Suites

 The **first test suite** ensures, that the 4 sections are loaded and that all of the sections respectively contain a name and a url.